 Feed the System

 Nutrients like zinc, magnesium, omega-3 fatty acids, and antioxidants play essential roles in hormone production, blood flow, and mood regulation.
 Focus on whole foods like pumpkin seeds, leafy greens, wild-caught fish, avocados, and berries that support metabolic and sexual health.
-Also, maintain steady blood sugar levels to avoid energy crashes and hormonal swings by focusing on protein and fiber rich foods in the diet and avoiding sugar heavy or overly processed foods.
-Furthermore, one study finds erectile concerns appear to lessen in men adhering to the Mediterranean diet.5
+Maintain steady blood sugar levels to avoid energy crashes and hormonal swings by prioritizing protein- and fiber-rich foods and avoiding sugar-heavy or overly processed foods.
+One study finds erectile concerns appear to lessen in men adhering to the Mediterranean diet.[5]

 Bottom line: Sexual health is built day by day.
 The more you support your body’s core systems, the better your vitality and your sense of intimacy can be.